ianks/2022-09-09-ruby-on-rust-intro/deck.md

 The rumours are true, Rust has a steep learning curve.
 You will battle with the borrow checker, and fight with the compiler as you learn the language.

-**However**, Rust errors typically happen at compile time, rather than segfaulting at runtime.
-This means that you can fix your errors quickly, and you can be confident that your code will work.
+- Rust errors typically happen at compile time (rather than segfaulting at runtime)
+- Can be productive in Rust without fully groking the borrow checker
+- Community is very helpful, with a general sentiment of "we've all been there" towards beginners
+- You can do it!

 ---

 # Shipping a Ruby Extension

-When launching the `liquid-wasm` production verifier, I was expecting to spend days hunting down obscure segfaults.
+- Launching the `liquid-wasm` production verifier
+- Things just worked

-I was shocked to fine that, besides unimplemented features, things just worked.
-In my experience, Rust gives you a "confidence to ship" that you don't get C.
+- Rust gives you a "confidence to ship" that you don't get with C/C++.

 ---